 - Minimal sample preparation: Often requires only surface cleaning before analysis

-Atomic Absorption Spectroscopy (AAS) is a widely used analytical technique for determining the concentration of specific elements in Nickel 201 tubes.
-This method involves atomizing the sample and measuring the absorption of light at wavelengths characteristic of the elements of interest.
+An scientific method called Atomic Absorption Spectroscopy (AAS) is often used to find out how much of certain elements are in Nickel 201 tubes.
+For this method, the sample is broken up into tiny particles, and the amount of light that is absorbed at wavelengths that are typical of the elements of interest is measured.

 - High sensitivity: Capable of detecting elements at parts per million (ppm) levels